HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 umariqbal_bio: Umar Iqbal is an assistant professor in the department of Computer Science and Engineering at the <a hreflang="en" href="https://wustl.edu/">Washington University in St. Louis</a>.
 His research focus on bringing transparency and control in computing systems to empower users, platforms, and regulators to improve user privacy and security.
 ChrisBeeti_bio: Chris Böttger is a PhD candidate in Computer Science at the <a href="https://www.en.w-hs.de/">Westphalian University of Applied Science</a>.
 His research focuses on web and network security, primarily focusing on user privacy and tracking technologies.
 tobiasurban_bio: Doctor of Engineering Tobias Urban is a Professor of Computer Science, specializing in Cybersecurity, at the <a href='https://www.en.w-hs.de/'>Westphalian University of Applied Sciences</a>.
 His research focuses on IT security, data protection, and the impact of the GDPR on the Internet.
+shaoormunir_bio: Shaoor Munir is a Ph.D. student in Computer Science at UC Davis, specializing in the analysis and development of privacy-enhancing technologies (PETs) and the policies that govern online data collection.
+His work seeks to advance privacy safeguards for netizens by balancing technological innovation with responsible data governance on the internet.

 results: https://docs.google.com/spreadsheets/d/18r8cT6x9lPdM-rXvXjsqx84W7ZDdTDYGD59xr0UGOwg/